ncatlab/nlab-content/pages/7/8/6/1/1687/content.md

 (It should be mentioned that often in topological settings the sheaf of groups is actually a constant sheaf and that in that case a $G$-torsor is just a principal $G$-bundle.)

-Groups 'are' groupoids with a single object, but groupoids are not 'groups with many objects' (although that is a nice phrase to use when introducing them.
+Groups 'are' groupoids with a single object, but groupoids are not 'groups with many objects' (although that is a nice phrase to use when introducing them).
 A groupoid need not have any objects ... if it is empty!
 Of course, we think of the vertex groups of a groupoid, but if the groupoid is not connected there may be many different non-isomorphic ones.
-So a groups *is* a very special type of groupoid,
+So a group *is* a very special type of groupoid.

-The term 'gerbe' refers to a special sort of stack of groupoids.
+Similarly, the term 'gerbe' refers to a special sort of stack of groupoids.

++-- {: .standout}
- _A gerbe is to a general stack what, up to equivalence, a group is to a general groupoid.
-It is non-empty and connected._
+A gerbe is to a general stack what, up to equivalence, a group is to a general groupoid.
+It is non-empty and connected.
+=--

 To make this precise we use some additional notions: